bearded-giant/Do-It.nvim/README.md

 ### Default Configuration

-DoIt comes with sensible defaults that you can customize as you like.
+Do-It.nvim comes with sensible defaults that you can customize as you like.
 Defaults:

 ```lua
 {